 Asking customers to manually repeat the payment process once their subscription ends increases churn rates.

 An automated recurring billing system improves customer experience and automatically charges and extends customers’ subscriptions once they expire.
-Recurring billing is a significant income source for eCommerce merchants and a highly convenient payment method for customers.
+Recurring revenue is a beneficial model for eCommerce merchants and a highly convenient payment method for customers.

 To set up recurring payments in WooCommerce, you need to integrate a payment gateway that offers an automated billing solution.
 WooCommerce payment gateway extensions provide varying levels of control over customer data and might require additional paid solutions to support recurring payments.